-- As a demonstrated force presence - In drive stun mode or full deployment, whether intentionally or otherwise possible equipment or training issues and to further develop the training program.
-The reports are then sent to Professional Standards Support and the information is captured in the Professional Standards Information System for further statistical analysis.
+- As a demonstrated force presence - In drive stun mode or full deployment, whether intentionally or otherwise

 A Team U.F.R. is restricted to members of the Emergency Task Force (E.T.F.) and the Public Safety Unit (P.S.U.).
 An incident in which force was actually used, including the demonstrated force presence of a C.E.W., requires a separate U.F.R. from each individual member involved.